Tocaa-ai/Talent-Invest/README.md

 Elite (9.7–10.0): 120–200 IU (€120k–€200k)

 This ensures that resources are allocated efficiently: over-investing in a person whose competency does not justify higher input carries a risk of low returns and project inefficiency.
 By summing individual scores, organizations can estimate the optimal total investment for a team and make informed decisions on project financing, talent allocation, and risk management.

+# Talent-Invest

+Talent-Invest provides a structured, investment-grade evaluation of individual or team competencies, trustworthiness, and readiness for project engagement.
+Each participant's score informs rational funding decisions without conflating these values with salary or compensation.

+### ⚠️ IMPORTANT CLARIFICATION: Investment Potential vs Salary

+The funding recommendations in the reports (e.g., €16k–€30k or 16–30 IU) are **NOT monthly or annual salaries**.

+These values represent the **maximum rational one-time pre-seed/seed investment** in the individual as a founder or key talent at an early stage (capital to launch or support the project/person).

+- This is **capital allocation guidance** for investors, accelerators, or clients deciding how much to fund a person/project.
+- It is **not compensation**, contractor rate, or salary benchmark.

+Typical market rates (2025, CEE region, senior level):
+- Monthly gross salary: €4,000–€8,000

+Over-interpreting these numbers as salary can lead to unrealistic expectations.
+The framework helps avoid over-investing in unproven talent and aligns funding with verified competency.

 ## License